[UPDATED - JANUARY 13, 2025]

 Conclusion

-Winter might feel chilly, dark, and a bit gloomy, but it doesn't mean your fitness routine has to go into hibernation.
+Winter might bring chilly days and darker skies, but that doesn’t mean your fitness routine needs to go into hibernation.

-In fact, this season opens the door to exciting and unique workout opportunities that you can't experience any other time of the year.
+Instead, think of this season as an invitation to explore exciting and unique workout opportunities you won’t find any other time of year.